1. Theory of Automata

 |1."Introduction to Automata Theory, Languages, and Computation" by Hopcroft|

-“Introduction to Automata Theory, Languages, and Computation” by Hopcroft Book Review: The comprehensive textbook is designed for the undergraduate students studying B.Tech in CSE/IT as well as B.Sc in Computer Science.
-The textbook is completely based on computer science and internet theories.
-The book contains developed practical applications and helps the reader to provide Gradiance, an online assessment feature.
-It elaborates theoretical ideas in a brief and understandable manner.
-The book discusses Theory of Automata as an important aspect followed by Mathematical Preliminaries, Formal Languages and Push down Automata.
-The book also talks about Deterministic and Nondeterministic Finite Automata.
-The book also incorporates Properties of Regular Languages, Introduction to Turing Machines as well as Undecidability.
+“Introduction to Automata Theory, Languages, and Computation” by Hopcroft Book Review: The comprehensive textbook is designed for undergraduate students pursuing B.Tech in CSE/IT or B.Sc in Computer Science.
+It is a thorough resource based on computer science and internet theories, featuring practical applications and an online assessment feature called Gradiance.
+The book presents theoretical concepts in a concise and accessible manner, covering topics such as Theory of Automata, Mathematical Preliminaries, Formal Languages, Pushdown Automata, Deterministic and Nondeterministic Finite Automata, Properties of Regular Languages, Introduction to Turing Machines, and Undecidability.

 |2."Introduction to Formal Languages, Automata Theory and Computation" by Krthivasan|

-Introduction to Formal Languages, Automata Theory and Computation” by Krthivasan Book Review: This textbook discovers all the basic concepts of Formal Languages designed for the undergraduate students of Computer Science Engineering/ IT Students.
-The book presents the theoretical concepts in Concise and clear manner with an intense information of Formal Languages, Automata Theory and Computation followed by Formal Grammar, Basic Automata Types.
-The book also examines the underlying principles and theory of computation.
-The book overviews the recent trends in the field and applications are introduced at the appropriate places to stimulate the interest of active learners.
-The book covers various contents like Preliminaries which include Sets, Relation and Function, Method of Proof and Graphs and Languages.
-The book further incorporates Finite State Automatawith its Characterization, Properties and Decidability.
+Introduction to Formal Languages, Automata Theory and Computation” by Krthivasan Book Review: This textbook delves into the fundamental concepts of Formal Languages, designed for undergraduate students of Computer Science Engineering/IT.
+It provides clear and concise explanations of Formal Languages, Automata Theory, Computation, Formal Grammar, and Basic Automata Types.
+The book also explores underlying principles and theory of computation, recent trends in the field, and introduces applications at appropriate places to engage active learners.
+It covers contents such as Preliminaries (Sets, Relation and Function, Method of Proof, Graphs, and Languages), Finite State Automata (Characterization, Properties, and Decidability), and more.

 |3."Theory of Automata and Computation" by Adesh K Pandey|

-“Theory of Automata and Computation” by Adesh K Pandey Book Review: The textbook is designed for the undergraduate students of B.Tech in Computer Science or Information Technology along with B.Sc in Mathematics and Computer Science.
-The book is mainly divided into four Sections.
-The first section includes Finite Automata, Regular Expression and Introduction to Machines.
-The second section of the book discusses Various properties of Regular Sets, Context-Free Grammars and Languages followed by Simplified Context-free Grammar and its Normal Form.
-Further the third section of the book incorporates Pushdown Automata, Properties of Context-Free Languages and Turing Languages.
-The last section of the book concludes with Chomsky Hierarchies, Computability and Recursive Function Theory.
-Each chapter of the book contains Short Questions and Answers at the end of the Chapter.
+“Theory of Automata and Computation” by Adesh K Pandey Book Review: This textbook is aimed at undergraduate students pursuing a degree in Computer Science or Information Technology, as well as those studying Mathematics and Computer Science at the B.Sc level.
+The book is divided into four main sections.
+The first section covers Finite Automata, Regular Expressions, and Introduction to Machines.
+The second section delves into various properties of Regular Sets, Context-Free Grammars, and Languages, followed by Simplified Context-free Grammar and its Normal Form.
+The third section includes Pushdown Automata, Properties of Context-Free Languages, and Turing Languages.
+Finally, the last section covers Chomsky Hierarchies, Computability, and Recursive Function Theory.
+Each chapter also includes a set of Short Questions and Answers.

 |4."Formal Language and Automata Theory" by Sunitha|